How to Detangle Curly Hair

-Want to help keep your curls smooth, soft and snag-free?
-Remember to schedule in regular detangling.
-Don’t worry—the process doesn’t have to be painful or annoying!
+Want to help keep your curls smooth, soft and without frizz?
+Remember to incorporate regular hair detangling into your curly hair routine.
+It’s an essential part of caring for curly hair, but don’t worry—the process doesn’t have to be painful or annoying!
 Here’s what you need to know to make this important step go smoothly.

-Typically, you should detangle whenever you cleanse or conditioner your hair.
-With waves or curls, you should deal with knots at least once a week.
-However, if you have coiled, kinky coils, you may be able to go a week or two in between detangling sessions.
+Typically, you should detangle whenever you cleanse or condition your hair, but the process can take some time depending on your curly hair texture.
+If you have wavy or curly hair, you should detangle hair knots and snags at least once a week.
+However, if your curls are coiled or kinky, you may be able to go as long as a week or two in between detangling hair sessions.

-Use a good conditioner with lots of slip like Garnier Fructis Triple Nutrition Curl Nourish Conditioner, which softens curls with a blend of macadamia nut, jojoba and coconut oils.
-The flow of your shower can also help push out knots while you detangle with a shower comb or your fingers.
+How to Detangle Curly Hair: After cleansing (but while in the shower), use a good conditioner with lots of slip.
+Try Garnier Fructis Triple Nutrition Curl Nourish Conditioner, which softens curls with a blend of macadamia nut oil, jojoba oil and coconut oil.
+The water flow of your shower can also help work out hair knots while you detangle your hair with a wide-toothed comb or even your fingers.